Jörgen Wålemark

 Jörgen Wålemark (born 3 April 1972) is a Swedish football manager and former player.

 Career

 He helped Ljungskile SK from the lower leagues to the Allsvenskan, only to leave the club for mostly foreign teams.
 He returned to Ljungskile in 2003, and the club was once again promoted in 2007.
 He retired 2008 at the end of "allsvenskan".
 In the summer 2009 he returned to football and Lsk.

 In 2022 he was hired as the new assistant manager of Raufoss IL.
 Ahead of the 2023 season he was promoted to manager.
 In December 2024, he was appointed head coach of Stabæk.

+In October 2025 he was hired as head coach out the season for Raufoss IL.
+He managed to keep them in the league after being in the relegation zone.

+At the end of the season he went to coach Fredrikstad FK II in the Forth Division in Norway.